kanzetu/LoRaWAN_DAG/README.md

 # LoRaWAN DAG

 ### Introduction
+**This repository is for education prepose and contain my Final Year Project that proposed a security enhanced IoT infrastructure for LoRaWAN.**

 This project proposed a low-letancy secure data transmission channels within LoRaWAN infrastructure, by integrating DAG-chain.

 The data channels between all gateways and Network server are vulnerable due to unsecure UDP channels.
 By implenmenting DAG-chain, discentralized ledger for all packets can provide self validation.
 Also, all packet is additional secured with RSA and AES to avoid sniffing.